Eustis High School: Baseball

-In 2010 head Coach David Lee announced he was returning to coach the Panthers in their 2011 season.
-Coach Lee led the Panthers to their 2000 State Championship win shortly before retiring from Eustis.
-Coach Lee would leave the Panthers to coach Leesburg High School for five years and then led the Apopka Blue Darters until 2010.
+In 2010 David Lee announced he was returning to coach the Panthers' boys baseball team in their 2011 season.
+Lee led the Panthers to their 2000 state championship win shortly before retiring from Eustis.
+Lee would leave the Panthers to coach Leesburg High School for five years and then led the Apopka Blue Darters until 2010.
 Coach Lee has been head coach of the Eustis Panthers for the last six years.
 In that time he has compiled a record of 124–43 (.743) along with five district championships and six consecutive seasons with playoff appearances.

 2013–14 season

 In 2013 Eustis's boys' baseball team finished 20–9 overall and 5–1 in their district.
 They were 9–3 at home, 7–3 away and 4–2 at neutral locations.
 They scored 143 runs while allowing just 81.
 Eustis boys' baseball lost in the 2nd round of the playoffs by a score of 1–2.
-They lost to Rockledge who would later lose to the State Runner-up two weeks later.
-The Eustis Panther's baseball program has claimed two State Championships in recent history, the first being in 2000 and then a second in 2003.
+They lost to Rockledge who would later lose to the state runner-up two weeks later.
+The Eustis Panthers baseball program has claimed two state Championships in recent history, the first being in 2000 and then a second in 2003.